ScanMountGoat/Smush-Material-Research/docs/content/renders/albedo_recoloring/index.md

 ### How to Determine Albedo Color
 The albedo values can be copied from the Col maps for non skin materials.
-For skin materials, copy paste the values from Cross Mod's albedo rendering mode by taking a screenshot or using a screen color picker.
+For skin materials, copy paste the values from SSBH Editor's albedo rendering mode by taking a screenshot or using a screen color picker.
 This takes into account the fake subsurface scattering effect applied in game.
 See [Skin Materials](skin_materials) for details.

 ### Example Code